 Learn about common causes of conflict and its impact on children and learning, strategies to support conflict resolution skills at home and school, and how to support your child by working collaboratively with your child's school if conflict occurs.
 Presented by Elizabeth Lopez, Coordinator of Family/Problem Resolution.

-This workshop is designed for parents, guardians, and caregivers to support students in navigating the internet safely.
-Gain a deeper understanding of the importance of digital citizenship and the critical role parents and guardians play in supporting responsible online behavior.
 Explore practical tools and strategies for enhancing internet safety, setting up parental controls, and protecting your child online.
 Presented by Nicole Naditz, Program Specialist of Instructional Technology and World Languages

 Whether you have a 7-year-old or a 17-year-old, research shows that students perform better academically and behaviorally if the student knows their parents are involved and have high expectations.
 To support this effort, each month we will feature a new "Helping Children Learn" newsletter that is full of ideas to support learning at home.